KonnorRogers/mrujs/docs/src/_documentation/how_tos/60-integrate-turbo.md

 ---
-title: Integrate Turbo Streams with mrujs
+title: Integrate Turbo with mrujs
-doc_order: 50
+permalink: /integrate-turbo
 ---

 Mrujs ships with a plugin to automatically handle TurboStream responses.